The PS5 or, to use its full title, the PlayStation 5 will be arriving around Christmas 2020 and with it comes a new PS5 controller.

 On this page:

-Haptic feedback, adaptive triggers and other confirmed PS5 controller features explained
+Create button, adaptive triggers and other confirmed PS5 DualSense controller features explained

-We first learned about the features of the upcoming PS5 controller from an interview Mark Cerny gave with Wired.
+We first learned about the features of the upcoming PS5 controller from an interview Mark Cerny gave with Wired and later got our first look at the DualSense from a PlayStation blog post announcing the new controller.

-During that interview, Cerny explained that the controller would have the following features:
+Thanks to that blog post and the Cerny interview, we know that the controller will have the following features:

-- Adaptive triggers will offer levels of resistance while gaming.
+- Adaptive triggers in the L2 and R2 buttons will offer levels of resistance while gaming.
 Examples of this in action include the tension when pulling a bow string before firing an arrow and being able to differentiate between the feel of a machine gun and a shotgun.

 - Improved haptic feedback, i.e. improved rumble, will offer "astonishing effects" according to Wired, allowing you to feel the effects of different surfaces, whether it's resistance or simply a "bouncy sensation."

-What don't we know about the PS5 controller so far
+What don't we know about the PS5 DualSense so far: From battery life to other controller colours